It was a quote from the New York Times’ obituary of Alfred Kinsey that made Dr. William Yarber stop and think.

 “Whatever may have been the reaction to his findings, the fact remains that he was first, last and always a scientist,” he said, pausing after he read this line of the late researcher's obituary on the wall of Morrison Hall.
 Yarber is a professor of applied health science and senior research fellow at the Kinsey Institute for Research in Sex, Gender and Reproduction,

-Though the Kinsey Institute turned 70 in April of this year, the celebration was this past Saturday.
+Though the Kinsey Institute turned 70 in April of 2017, the celebration was September 16.
 A new historical exhibition, detailing the life of institute founder and namesake Kinsey through a series of panels as part of the celebration, opened to the public.

 Yarber said Kinsey's attitude toward his research was one of his merits.